robertwgehl/robertwgehl.github.io/_posts/2023-12-16-ThoughtsThreads.md

 And I also like the idea of a unification-through-difference that the third meaning implies.

 However, I don't think this post will form the basis of the chapter of the book.
-Some ideas will travel from it -- including some ideas based on the feedback I got on the fedi -- but this recapitulation idea is a bit to convoluted to make it into my book, which is intended for a broad audience.
+Some ideas will travel from it -- including some ideas based on the feedback I got on the fedi -- but this recapitulation idea is a bit too convoluted to make it into my book, which is intended for a broad audience.